The typical steam shower costs around $4,350

-If you’re tight on space in your house but still want the sweet sweat that comes from a sauna, a steam shower might be the home upgrade you never knew you couldn’t live without.
+If you’re tight on space in your house but still want the sweet sweat that comes from a sauna, investing in the cost of steam shower installation might be the upgrade you never knew you couldn’t live without.
 Just picture coming home after a long day at work or workout at the gym to your very own at-home spa!
 Depending on the shower’s size, materials, and whether you want to upgrade to an entire steam room, you’re looking at spending between $2,650 to $6,050.

 Most steam showers are 3-by-3-by-7 feet.
 So, on average, you’ll spend around $70 per square foot.
 But if you have an existing shower that only needs a steam generator added on, you can knock down the price to around $50 to $60 per square foot.

-If you’re going for a prefabricated model, you won’t have to worry about the cost fluctuating too much between states—after all, it’s already been built and only needs to be installed.
+If you’re going for a prefabricated model, you won’t have to worry about the cost fluctuating too much between states—after all, it’s already been built and only needs installation.
 For custom options, you’ll want to find a shower installer near you who can give you a direct estimate, as they’ll need to source materials and know the dimensions.

 Steam Shower Cost Breakdown